<router-link>

 Setting

-prop always appends the relative path to the current path.
-For example, assuming we are navigating from/a
+appendprop always appends the relative path to the current path.
+For example, assuming we are navigating from/ato a relative linkb, withoutappendwe will end up at/b, but withappendwe will end up at/a/b.<router-link :to="{ path: 'relative/path'}" append></router-link>tag

 type: